-Applicant's Response: "The involuntary annexation of the property by the City necessitates the proposed amendment to apply a City zoning designation to the property as the action by the City 15 years ago was never completed, thus creating property that is currently non-conforming.
-This non-conforming status places unnecessary and egregious restrictions on the property and the owner as they currently exist.
-The property is currently unable to be developed without any City zoning designation thus making a City zoning designation necessary, and the zoning to RMF-4 is in full compliance with the City FLUM and proper as it relates to current City intent to provide for workforce housing which is consistent with the financial constraints and abilities of the workforce."
+Applicant's Response: "The involuntary annexation of the properties by the City necessitates the proposed amendment to apply a City zoning designation to the properties as the action by the City 15 years ago was never completed, thus creating properties that are currently non-conforming.
+This non-conforming status places unnecessary and egregious restrictions on the properties and the owner as they currently exist.
+The properties are currently unable to be developed without any City zoning designation thus making a City zoning designation necessary, and the zoning to RMF-4 is in full compliance with the City FLUM and proper as it relates to current City intent to provide for workforce housing which is consistent with the financial constraints and abilities of the workforce."

-Staff Comment: The subject property was involuntary annexed by the city.
+Staff Comment: The subject property was involuntarily annexed by the city.
 The rezoning of the property to some city zoning district is necessary to make the property consistent with the comprehensive plan.